 Study hard for the SAT; the standard score of applicants to UE is 1,105.
 Get higher than 26 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
 A virtual tour is an easy way to find out more about University of Evansville.

 University of North Carolina at Chapel Hill is among your best bets if you want to study Archeology.
-University of North Carolina at Chapel Hill is among the largest schools in North Carolina.
+Located in Chapel Hill, North Carolina, this institution is a logical option for students who enjoy the buzz of a significant city.

 It's hard to beat College of Charleston if you wish to study Archeology.
 Situated in Charleston, South Carolina, this college is a good choice for students who blossom in an urban atmosphere.